dream-hun/kpay/CONTRIBUTING.md

 ## Commit message convention (Conventional Commits)

 We use **Conventional Commits** so changes are easy to read and can be used for changelogs/releases.
+This repository enforces the convention in CI: **PR titles and commit messages must follow this format** (merge commits are ignored).

 ### Format